 If a fan fails, the remaining fans will ramp up to full speed and the overheat/fan fail LED on the control panel will blink on and off.
 Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).

-The chassis top cover must be installed during normal operation to insure proper airflow.
+Note: The chassis top cover must be installed for proper airflow.

 Replacing System Fans